How can stress affect your nutrition?

 4. Vitamin C

 Similar to magnesium, vitamin C is a multitalented nutrient that’s involved with a wide variety of functions throughout your body from assisting the production of collagen to supporting your blood vessels and arteries.
-Just like your B vitamins though, vitamin C is water soluble which means that your body can’t store it efficiently for very long.
+Just like your B vitamins though, vitamin C is water-soluble which means that your body can’t store it efficiently for very long.
 Instead, your diet must do the heavy lifting when it comes to avoiding deficiencies and any associated symptoms.

-In relation to stress, it’s been theorised that vitamin C could play a role in reducing your levels of cortisol; however, as is often the case, stress can also deplete your levels of vitamin C, especially when you consider that you adrenal glands need vitamin C to produce stress hormones in the first place.
+In relation to stress, it’s been theorised that vitamin C could play a role in reducing your levels of cortisol; however, as is often the case, stress can also deplete your levels of vitamin C, especially when you consider that your adrenal glands need vitamin C to produce stress hormones in the first place.
 It also doesn’t help that while your adrenal glands are working overtime to produce these hormones, stress can also influence you towards habits that drain your levels of vitamin C further.

 That’s why it’s so important to keep on top of your intake – oranges, kiwis, blueberries and bell peppers are all excellent options for boosting your consumption of vitamin C. We also offer a natural vitamin C supplement, Nature-C, which is a chewable tablet that contains a blend of extracts from several vitamin-C rich fruits.